Satyam-nitp/01_Project_Python/README.md

 ## File Descriptions

-- **`calculator.html`**: This file contains the structure of the calculator, including buttons for numbers and operations.
+- **`templates/index.html`**: This file contains the structure of the calculator, including buttons for numbers and operations.
-- **`styles.css`**: This file provides the styling for the calculator, making it visually appealing and responsive.
+- **`static/style.css`**: This file provides the styling for the calculator, making it visually appealing and responsive.
+- **`static/app.js`**: This JavaScript file manages the logic for handling user interactions such as button clicks, updating the display, and performing calculations on the client side.
-- **`script.py`**: (Optional) This Python file handles the logic for calculations, if you're opting to use a backend.
+- **`app.py`**: (Optional) This Python file handles the logic for calculations, if you're opting to use a backend.

 ## How to Use the Calculator